abicorios/stolarov_desktop/README.md

 # Usage

 To start, use `start.bat`.
+To update, use the `git pull` in the main directory of the project, and the `update` command inside the container.
 To stop, use the `stop.bat`.
-To delete the container, in the main directory of the project run:
+To delete the container and the image, in the main directory of the project run:
 ```
 docker compose down
 docker image ls